 The possibility of becoming disabled through an accident, illness, or progressive condition can be daunting as well.
 Many individuals who become disabled and require skilled nursing care cannot afford to pay for such services with their own funds.

-You may be wondering how much long-term care will cost, how you will pay for it, and who will be liable for the bills.
+You may be wondering what your long-term care options are, how you will pay for it, and who will be liable for the bills.
 Cary Estate Planning can help answer these questions and put a plan in place that will give you and your family peace of mind.
-We can develop a personalized strategy tailored to you to minimize your out-of-pocket expenses and maximize your savings and inheritance to your family.
+We can develop a personalized strategy tailored to you to minimize out-of-pocket expenses and maximize your savings and inheritance to your family.

 Medicaid is a means-tested benefit program that is directed by the federal government and administered at the state level.
 The program, overall, is meant for the disabled and impoverished.
 Medicaid eligibility rules allow you to keep your personal residence after you pass, but your family may be forced to sell the house and pay the proceeds to the government.
 Because of this, there can be specific rules that must be followed in North Carolina that do not apply to other states.

 To meet the definition of impoverished, an individual would have to spend down their assets to get below $2,000 in countable resources.
-Our local legal team can help start the planning well before assistance is needed and instead of having to spend down your assets as your only option.
+A Medicaid planning lawyer can help start the planning well before assistance is needed instead of having to spend down your assets as your only option.
 We can perform a detailed analysis of your financial condition and asset composition while determining your current and future planning options for elder care.

 While hardly anyone enjoys thinking about what will happen to their estate at the end of their life, planning ahead for this eventuality is important, especially for elders.
 In addition to ensuring your own wishes are respected, a thorough end-of-life estate plan can greatly simplify the lives of your surviving family members and loved ones, especially if you have a large estate with numerous financial holdings and assets.

-During an initial consultation, a Cary elder law lawyer could help you establish your goals for your estate and start drafting a plan to your liking.
-To schedule a meeting with a skilled estate planning attorney, call today.
+During an initial consultation, a Cary elder law attorney can help you establish your goals for your estate and start drafting a plan to your liking.
+To schedule a meeting with a skilled estate planning attorney, contact us today.